-A school district representative or school employee shall review unexpected or excessive absences with a youth who is dependent pursuant to chapter 13.34 RCW and adults involved with that youth, to include the youth's caseworker, educational liaison, attorney if one is appointed, parent or guardians, and foster parents or the person providing placement for the youth.
-The purpose of the review is to determine the cause of the absences, taking into account: Unplanned school transitions, periods of running from care, in-patient treatment, incarceration, school adjustment, educational gaps, psychosocial issues, and unavoidable appointments during the school day.
-A school district representative or a school employee must proactively support the youth's school work so the student does not fall behind and to avoid suspension or expulsion based on truancy.
+A school district representative or school employee shallcertificated staff member will review unexpected or excessive absences withof a youthstudent who ishas been found dependent pursuant to chapter 13.34 RCW under the Juvenile Court Act with that student and adults involved with that youth, to includes tudent.
+Adults includes the youth's student's caseworker, educational liaison, attorney if one is appointed, parent or guardians, and foster parents and/or the person providing placement for the youthstudent.
+The purpose of the review is to determine will take into consideration the cause of the absences, taking into account:

+Unplanned unplanned school transitions, periods of running from care, in-patient treatment, incarceration, school adjustment, educational gaps, psychosocial issues, and the student's unavoidable appointments that occur during the school day.
+A school district The representative or a school employeestaff member must proactively support the youth's student's management of their school work so the student does not fall behind and to avoid suspension or expulsion based on truancy.

+Information for

-Information for Students and Parents (RCW 28A.225.005(1)):
+Migrant Students and Parents (RCW 28A.225.005(1)):